doug-moen/openscad2/functional_geometry/Programming.md

 This is an isotropic scaling operation: it scales a shape by the same factor `s` on all 3 axes, where `s` is a positive number.
-The code is easier to understand than for non-isotropic scaling.
+The code is easier to understand than for anisotropic scaling.

 ```
 isoscale(s)(shape) = 3dshape(